CineScope

 Technical Challenge Solved

-The Movie Database (TMDB) API has strict rate limits that restrict the number of requests per second.
-When multiple users searched for the same popular movie (like "Avengers" or "Inception"), the application would hit rate limits and fail to return data.
-Additionally, every API call took 1-2 seconds, making repeated searches for the same content painfully slow.
+The Movie Database (TMDB) API has rate limits that restrict requests per second.
+When multiple users searched for popular movies repeatedly, the application would make unnecessary API calls for the same data, wasting quota and slowing down responses.

-Implemented an intelligent caching layer using Redis to store frequently accessed movie data temporarily in memory:
+Implemented a caching layer using Redis to store frequently accessed movie data:

-1. When a user searches for a movie, the system first checks if the data exists in Redis cache
+- When a user searches for a movie, the system checks Redis cache first

-3. If not found (cache miss), Celery queues a background task to fetch from TMDB API
+- If not found (cache miss), fetch from TMDB API and store in Redis with TTL

-Result: Reduced API calls by 80% for popular content and improved response time from 1-2 seconds to under 100ms for cached data.
+Result: Significantly reduced API calls for popular content and improved response times for cached data.

 Key Learnings